Non-Stop New York: Plot

-On New Year's Eve 1938 in New York, lawyer Billy Cooper notices stranded English showgirl Jennie Carr (Anna Lee) gazing hungrily at other diners' plates in a restaurant and offers to buy her a meal.
+On New Year's Eve 1938 in New York, lawyer Billy Cooper notices stranded English showgirl Jennie Carr gazing hungrily at other diners' plates in a restaurant and offers to buy her a meal.
 However, the restaurant has run out, so he invites her to his apartment.
 Before they arrive, Abel, another hungry, unemployed person, sneaks in for a chicken leg.
 Hearing them coming, he hides in a bedroom.
 When Jennie enters to remove her coat, he begs her not to cause trouble.
 She sympathizes with his plight and says nothing to Cooper.

-Just then, Hugo Brant (Francis L. Sullivan), Cooper’s gangster employer, and his men barge in.
+Just then, Hugo Brant, Cooper’s gangster employer, and his men barge in.
 They make Jennie leave.
 When Cooper admits that he is quitting, Brant shoots him dead.
 To get rid of loose ends, Brant sends Jennie aboard the ocean liner for Southampton, escorted by his sidekick Harrigan.
 He frames Jennie for robbery.

 Meanwhile, Abel, who was caught by the building watchman as he tried to leave, is tried and sentenced to death for Cooper's murder.
 The woman he insists can exonerate him is in prison, unaware of his plight.
 Brant and gang member Mortimer travel to England to deal with Jennie.

 When Jennie is released from her prison sentence for robbery, her mother introduces her to her new tenant, a priest named Mr. Mortimer.
 After reading in the newspaper about Abel's impending execution, she goes to Scotland Yard, despite Mortimer's warning that she might become a suspect.
-She finds that other women have turned up, all claiming to be the missing witness.
+She finds that other women (Miss Harvey) have turned up, all claiming to be the missing witness.
 Inspector Jim Grant is skeptical, and that turns into certainty when Mortimer shows up and discredits her.

 Meanwhile, Brant, under the alias of would-be Paraguayan dictator "General Costello", receives a message informing him of developments.
-The messenger, Spurgeon (Peter Bull), later sneaks back and collects the torn-up pieces to sell to blackmailer Sam Pryor (Frank Cellier).
+The messenger, Spurgeon, later sneaks back and collects the torn-up pieces to sell to blackmailer Sam Pryor.
 Spurgeon also sells to Inspector Grant the information that Pryor will be flying to New York for blackmail.